 Allow power to be remotely cycled to the vehicle detectors.

-Provide one 7-inch LCD monitor and integrated USB keyboard/mouse for the entire system.
+Provide one 7 inch LCD monitor and integrated USB keyboard/mouse for the entire system.
+The keyboard shall have key spacing (center to center) of 0.75 inches with a minimum 84 keys.
 The monitor and keyboard/mouse shall allow full monitoring and configuration of the adaptive system at each controller cabinet.
 The monitor shall have a minimum resolution of 1024 x 768.
 Upon final configuration of the adaptive system, place the monitor and keyboard/mouse in the controller cabinet at an intersection directed by the District Traffic Engineer.

 Provide a minimum 2 GB re-imaging flash drive for each intersection containing all the programming details at each intersection.
 Each flash drive is to be labeled and shall remain in the cabinet.